XiaomingY/omni-hue-control/README.md

 ![](./HueControl/data/HueControl.PNG)

 Control Philips Hue light from Omniverse.
-Lighting design in Omniverse could be synchronised to real lights in real time.
+Lighting design in Omniverse could be synchronized to real lights in real-time.

-Using the physical accurate Iray render, Omniverse could be powerful lighting design platform.
-Lighting design with Philiphs Hue light in Omniverse could be synchronised to real world light using [Hue API V2] (https://developers.meethue.com/develop/hue-api-v2/getting-started/)
+Using the physical accurate Iray render, Omniverse could be a powerful lighting design platform.
+Lighting design with Philips Hue light in Omniverse could be synchronized to real-world light using [Hue API V2]. (https://developers.meethue.com/develop/hue-api-v2/getting-started/)

 ## Using this Extension